-Since 2001 we have funded more than 1,600 individual researchers and 80 research teams.
+Since 2001 we have funded more than 1,700 individual researchers and 120 research teams through MSFHR funding programs, and supported many more through special projectsand match funding.
 Via these outstanding health researchers we support discovery-based research and the translation of that research to new treatments, cures, practices, and solutions that improve the health of British Columbians.

 MSFHR Funding Programs

 In 2016, MSFHR launched a refreshed suite of eight targeted funding programs, developed based on extensive consultations and environmental scanning to ensure they meet the needs of BC’s health research and life sciences community.